CHAIRMAN TOM SYLKE, ATTORNEY

 Graduating from the University of Wisconsin–Madison with a Bachelor of Science in Mechanical Engineering in 1994, Tom started at Oshkosh Truck in 1995 as a design engineer.
 He held various job titles and responsibilities within the Oshkosh organization, and in 2003 became the Director of Engineering for concrete placement, snow removal and Aircraft Rescue Fire Fighting (ARFF) products.

 In 2005, Tom became Vice President of Engineering for the Oshkosh commercial segment, located in Dodge Center, MN.
 In 2007 he joined the Fire & Emergency Segment as Vice President of Engineering, responsible for the development of Pierce fire apparatus, Oshkosh ARFF and snow removal, Medtec ambulance, Frontline broadcast, and Oshkosh Specialty Vehicle mobile medical equipment.

-Jim Roberto is the Associate Laboratory Director for Science and Technology Partnerships at Oak Ridge National Laboratory.
-Roberto is responsible for industrial and university partnerships, technology transfer, economic development, patents and licensing, and graduate education.
+Jim Roberto spent 43 years at Oak Ridge National Laboratory, and most recently served as the Associate Laboratory Director for Science and Technology Partnerships where he was responsible for industrial and university partnerships, technology transfer, economic development, patents and licensing, and graduate education.